 - W&M is consistently ranked among the top public universities for undergraduate teaching by U.S. News & World Report.

-- At 12 students per professor, W&M has the lowest student-faculty ratio of any top-ranked public university.
-Nearly half of our classes have fewer than 20 students.
+- At 11 students per professor, W&M has the lowest student-faculty ratio of any top-ranked public university.
+More than half of our classes have fewer than 20 students.

 - More faculty at W&M have earned the Commonwealth of Virginia's Outstanding Faculty Award, the state's highest teaching honor, than faculty at any other university.